GEFIE-QUAD: Laser Grating Simulation

 Simulating realistic laser compressors is computationally challenging, Petersson says, because of the necessity to solve the full set of Maxwell’s equations (governing the propagation of laser light) and the large range of length scales, ranging from the wavelength and line spacing of about 1 micrometer to the laser beam diameter of about 0.1 meter.
 The problem is intractable in the three-dimensional space and time domain because it would require an enormous number of grid points and time steps to propagate a light pulse through a compressor.

 Instead, the team is solving the problem in the frequency domain and representing the electric field by currents along the grating surface.
 The variation of the surface currents over a grating is calculated by an iterative method, which is accelerated by the fast multipole algorithm to reduce the computational complexity.
 The convergence of the iterative method is improved by using a preconditioner based on the Calderon identities.
-An additional advantage of working in the frequency domain is that different frequencies in the pulse can be modeled independently—a task that is well suited for massively parallel simulations on distributed memory supercomputers available at Livermore, including Vulcan, Quartz, and, when it arrives during FY2018, Sierra.
+An additional advantage of working in the frequency domain is that different frequencies in the pulse can be modeled independently—a task well suited for massively parallel simulations on distributed memory supercomputers available at Livermore, including Vulcan, Quartz, and Sierra.

 Petersson is confident GEFIE-QUAD will help Livermore retain its leadership in short-pulse lasers as well as strengthen Computation’s core competencies in advanced mathematical and high performance computing techniques.
 He is hopeful the effort will foster greater collaboration between laser researchers and Computation’s simulation experts.